Management (MGMT)

 An analysis of the organization and operation systems appropriate to owner-operated business firms.
 Business functions are examined with particular attention given to establishing and operating the firm.

 An analysis of strategic decision making, policy, and strategy.
 Focus is on the integrative and multi-functional nature of organizational strategy decision.
 Intensive analysis of the influence of administrative decisions on organizational outcomes.
+This course must be taken at the end of the program after completion of all advanced, non-elective courses.
+In unusual circumstances, it may be taken concurrently with the final non-elective courses with the written permission of the Director of Master's Programs.

 An analysis and critique of concepts, theories and practices in human resource management, including employment planning, selection and placement, training and development, compensation systems, and performance appraisals.